adriensieg/onpremise-private-k3-cluster/README.md

     - **Control plane** (master): `10.0.0.50`
     - **Worker node**: `10.0.0.221`

+- **Cloudflare Tunnel**: Provides a secure external endpoint and forwards all incoming traffic to a single internal service — the **NGINX Ingress Controller**.
+Cloudflare Tunnel (cloudflared): Acts as a secure, outbound-only connection from our cluster to Cloudflare, exposing internal services without opening firewall ports, often running as a DaemonSet or Deployment.

+- **NGINX Ingress Controller**: Acts as the single entry point for HTTP(S) traffic, routing requests by path to the appropriate backend services.
+Manages external access, load balancing, and SSL termination within the cluster, routing traffic based on host/path.

+- TLS/Certificate Management
+    - Cloudflare handles TLS termination
+    - Internal traffic is HTTP (within cluster)
+    - Consider adding cert-manager for internal TLS if needed

+- **Applications**: Exposed only internally via **ClusterIP services**;

+- **Network isolation**: No external traffic reaches pods directly; all ingress goes through NGINX, and **ClusterIP services** are internal-only.

+- **Internet Aware Proxy (IAP)**: Intercepts traffic for multiple protocols, including SSH, Kubernetes, HTTPS, and databases, and ensures that only authenticated clients can connect to target resources.

 - **Domain**: `devlabai.work` purchased and managed on Cloudflare

 - **Namespace Isolation**.
 Each **workspace** operates in its own Kubernetes **namespace**: